mcnulty/udi/PROTOCOL.md

 **process exit**

-- `code`: The exit code from the process exit as an unsigned integer.
+- `code`: The exit code from the process exit as an unsigned, 64-bit integer.

 **process fork**

-- `pid`: The process id for the new process as an unsigned integer.
+- `pid`: The process id for the new process as an unsigned, 64-bit integer.

 **process exec**